 ||filename - the name of the file that is to be modified.
 It should be a Windows PE file (*.exe, *.dll etc) or a compiled or uncompiled resouce file (*.res or *.rc)

 ||filename - the new name of the modified or newly created file, either a modified opened file or an extracted resource

 ||filename - contains a resource being added to the opened file.

 ||action to be performed on the opened file

-- add - add a resource, fails if it already exists
+- add - add a resource, but fails if it already exists

-- addskip - add a resource, skips if it already exists
+- addoverwrite - add a resource, and overwriting if it already exists

-- addoverwrite - add a resource, overwrites if it already exists
+- addskip - add a resource, but skipping if it already exists

 - extract - extract a resource